taylonr/taylonr/README.md

 Availability is an important topic, even more so as the industry shifts to various working situations (remote, hybrid, in office, etc).

-**I typically work from about 8am to about 5pm Central time**.
+**I typically work from ~8:30am to ~5pm Central time**.
 I'm getting much better at leaving work when I leave work.

 I have notifications on my phone turned off, **except for texting**.
 This means if you need to get ahold of me & I'm not working, you'll have to text or call.

-If it's while I'm working I'm responsive on **slack**.
+If it's while I'm working I'm pretty responsive on **Teams**.
+I can be responsive to email, but after years of working at places where email was deprioritized, Teams is your better bet.

 I keep my calendar up-to-date, including non-work related things.
 So if you ever want to set up a meeting with me, you don't have to ask just throw it on the calendar.